-Steps to enforcing FileVault activation on macOS devices
+Enforcing FileVault activation on macOS devices

 Recovery key type

-The personal recovery key is device-specific and it will be generated automatically at the target device when the encryption is enabled.
+This is device-specific and will be generated automatically at the target device when the encryption is enabled.
 Personal recovery can be escrowed to Miradore or alternatively, the device’s user is responsible for storing the recovery key.

 Show personal recovery key

-Defines whether the personal recovery key is shown to the device user after the FileVault has been activated.
-User always sees the personal recovery key.
-Notice that it is on the device user's responsibility to store the personal recovery key in a safe location.
-On the following picture you see how the personal key is shown to the device user.
+This setting defines whether the personal recovery key is shown to the device user after FileVault has been activated.
+Note: If escrowing is not enabled, it is the device user's responsibility to store the personal recovery key in a safe location.

-Institutional recovery key
+Escrow personal recovery key

 Prompt user at

-This field defines when device user will be prompted to activate FileVault encryption after the device has received the configuration profile from Miradore.
+This field defines when the device user will be prompted to activate FileVault encryption after the device has received the configuration profile from Miradore.
 When prompted at the login, the user can be given an opportunity to bypass the activation 1-5 times.

 Login bypass limit

-Specifies how many times device user can bypass the activation of the FileVault disk encryption at login.
+Specifies how many times the device user can bypass the activation of the FileVault disk encryption at login.

-- You can monitor the configuration deployment from Management > Action log on Miradore.
+You can monitor the configuration deployment from the Management > Action log on Miradore.
 You can also see which certificate was used to encrypt the device from the Device page.

 To see which devices have FileVault enabled, go to Home > Dashboard on Miradore, and click Select dashboard > iOS/macOS from the page toolbar.

 You will see two widgets: FileVault status and FileVault recovery key status which summarize the status of FileVault encryption on the managed macOS devices.